 - Tapestry Needle: You'll need this for weaving in ends when you are finished crocheting the scarf.

-- Stitch Marker: You'll need a stitch marker for temporarily marking a stitch.
+- Stitch Marker: You'll need a stitch marker for temporarily marking a stitch; this is done to facilitate the proper working of the first row.
 You don't need anything fancy for this; a small safety pin will work fine.

 - ch = chain

 - ch-1 sp = chain-1 space, the space formed when you crocheted a chain stitch in the previous row